bahrus/templ-mount/README.md

 <template data-src href="path/to/some/fileOrStream.html"></template>
 ```

-The latter syntax is more IDE friendly, but bears a remote risk that browsers may someday add support for the href attribute for template whose behavior differs from what templ-mount provides.
+The latter syntax is more IDE friendly, but bears a remote risk that browsers may someday add support for the href attribute for the template element, where the behavior differs from what templ-mount provides.

+One of the driving forces behind this component is it allows applications to follow the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) and to send data to the browser in the format that the browser will consume it, without (excepensive) translations from one format into another.
+It can work well with server-side centric frameworks, like PHP, asp.net MVC, or Java EE MVC.

 ## Syntax of templ-mount